openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 This is justified since `AES-256` and `OCB` are mandatory to implement.
 If the pair `AES-128` with `OCB` is also implicitly added to the list, it is added after the pair `AES-256` with `OCB`.

+When encrypting to a certificate that contains a PQ(/T) key and if one of the subpackets "Preferred Symmetric Ciphers for v1 SEIPD" or "Preferred AEAD Ciphersuites" is missing, an implementation SHOULD treat this as if the subpacket with an empty list exists and implicitly add algorithms as describhed in this section.
+Support for the v2 SEIPD feature MUST NOT be assumed on the basis of implicitly added AEAD algorithm pairs alone.

 # Migration Considerations

 The post-quantum KEM algorithms defined in {{kem-alg-specs}} and the signature algorithms defined in {{sig-alg-specs}} are a set of new public key algorithms that extend the algorithm selection of {{I-D.ietf-openpgp-crypto-refresh}}.